-World Touring Exhibitions is a producer and provider of travelling exhibitions with over 19 years experience in the international entertainment/edutainment business.
+World Touring Exhibitions is a producer and provider of travelling exhibitions with 20 years experience in the international entertainment/edutainment business.

 Our roster features animatronics exhibitions (life-size dinosaurs, ice age animals, sea monsters, dragons), exhibitions made of LEGO® bricks, space exhibitions, Interactive Science, 3D, digital exhibitions, and more.

 Our self-contained exhibitions are dynamic, interactive, educational and entertaining.
 They have been displayed to millions of visitors in some of the world’s most popular venues: museums, exhibition centres, shopping malls, corporate venues, entertainment centres, Formula 1 races.

 Below are just some of our current touring exhibitions available.